queueit/KnownUser.V3.Javascript/README.md

     }
   }
   catch (e) {
-    // There was an error validationg the request
+    // There was an error validating the request
-    // Use your own logging framework to log the Exception
+    // Use your own logging framework to log the error
-    // This was a configuration exception, so we let the user continue console.log("ERROR:" + e);
+    // This was a configuration error, so we let the user continue console.log("ERROR:" + e);
   }
 });